-One of the first things you have to decide before circumnavigating America is which way to go: clockwise or counter.
+One of the first things you have to decide before taking a road trip around America is which way to go: clockwise or counter.
 For my trip, counter-clockwise made better sense.
-I expected that the D.C.–Chicago portion would contain the worst traffic, and I wanted to cover that territory while I was freshest.

 This post contains affiliate links.
 For more information, click here.